rweather/interprogram/README.md

 statements in a monospaced font, adding some cover page images from the Museums Victoria website, and adding a table of contents.

-By the way, the paper tape down the left-hand side of the first cover page reads:

-    WAFFLE FOR THE COVER OF THE INTERPROGRAM MANUAL 1/10/60.

 The syntax for my implementation of "Extended INTERPROGRAM" is described in the [Extended Language Reference](doc/reference.md).